They thought the books had burned in 1895, but they were hiding in plain sight

 One of the texts bears Robley Dunglison’s name on the title page, indicating it may have been his personal copy.
 An English physician, Dunglison was among the first faculty members Thomas Jefferson recruited after founding the University in 1819.
 He went on to become the first full-time professor of medicine in the United States – a rarity at the time because most medical professors maintained private practices.
 Jefferson, however, required UVA faculty to devote themselves solely to teaching.

-Greenwood and Cashwell said what makes the books rare is not just their age, but the marginalia, handwritten notes from readers.
-One student notebook on display contains illegible scribbles and drawings of different men.
+Greenwood and Cashwell said what makes the books in the exhibition and the collection generally rare is not just their age, but the marginalia, handwritten notes from readers.
+One surgical notebook on display, unrelated to the Rotunda fire, contains illegible scribbles and drawings of UVA professors like John Staige Davis, James Lawrence Cabell, Henry Howard and Socrates Maupin.

 pages of an old book showing drawings and notes on classmates